Netflix/spectator-go/README.md

 5. If you use `PercentileDistributionSummary` or `PercentileTimer` you need to update your code to use the respective functions provided by the Registry to initialize these meters.
 6. Remove dependency on Spectator Go Internal configuration library.
 Such dependency is no longer required.
+7. There is no longer an option to start or stop the registry at runtime.
+If you need to configure a registry that doesn't emit metrics, you can use the `spectator.Config.Location` option with `none` to configure a no-op writer.